anyaevostinar/anyaevostinar.github.io/classes/361-s25/prep-artificial-ecologies1.md

 ## Resources
 You should read the following:
 * 7.1 of [Biological Bits](BiologicalBits_PDF_edn1.pdf) - this is a very short free textbook; if you have Apple devices, you can get the iBook free and see the interactive examples

+## Checks
+Submit answers to the following on Moodle:
+* What is the *Daisyworld* model?
+* How do agent-based models differ from equation-based models?
+What are the pros and cons of each?